 As there are only 6 basic notes for 7 chakra, I’ve been experimenting different possibilities for the CROWN chakra:

 – Dai-Kan-no-RE, which is a natural harmonic of RE and doesn’t need the meri-kari technique

 – or Any harmonic of RO-otsu in the Dai-Kan Register, without correcting the pitch

 – or playing RO-otsu very softly in order to get only the subtle overtones (my favorite at the moment)

 – or The highest tone of the 3rd octave (Dai-Kan) you can play: it connects the lowest and the highest tone you can play in one exercise, you cover your entire range of pitches.

 – or Silence.
 Like the Crown Chakra either gets the color purple or white, you may use a sound (purple), or no sound (white).
 Silence is an important component of the music for shakuhachi.
-Feel your sounds silently resonate.
+Internally listen to your sounds without producing any.

 The C.O.R.E of the sound through Chakra meditation

 CENTER: Including a meditation moment in your shakuhachi practice helps you to center yourself.
 When focusing on the different chakras in your body, this meditation asks you to be present in the “here” and “now”.
 Playing shakuhachi is physical.
 Your body can’t be anywhere else than in the present moment.
 Come back to your body and center yourself in the present moment.

 OPEN: When we play shakuhachi, we often focus on our lips, fingers, head, and abdominal breathing.
 And mostly on the music notation.
 We are intellectually busy with reading, listening, criticising ourselves, trying to follow the notation and play the right notes on the right pitch at the right moment.
 We’re not very much in the awareness of our whole body.